prettier/eslint-config-prettier/README.md

 - [@typescript-eslint/eslint-plugin]
 - [eslint-plugin-babel]
 - [eslint-plugin-flowtype]
-- [eslint-plugin-prettier]
 - [eslint-plugin-react]
 - [eslint-plugin-standard]
 - [eslint-plugin-unicorn]
 - [eslint-plugin-vue]

+> 👉 Using [eslint-plugin-prettier]?
+Check out [eslint-plugin-prettier’s recommended config][eslint-plugin-prettier-recommended].

-> Note: You might find guides on the Internet saying you should also extend stuff like `"prettier/react"`.
+> ℹ️ Note: You might find guides on the Internet saying you should also extend stuff like `"prettier/react"`.
 Since version 8.0.0 of eslint-config-prettier, all you need to extend is `"prettier"`!
 That includes all plugins.

 ### Excluding deprecated rules